Federated Causal Discovery From Interventions: Limitations and Future Work

 \section{Limitations and Future Work}

+\textbf{Real-world data.} Real-world causal discovery datasets lack the required interventional samples to enable \ours{}'s capabilities. fMRI Hippocampus~\citep{poldrack2015long} is an example of datasets employed by federated DAG discovery methods which solely contain observational samples.
+Even though we use real-world graphs from \texttt{bnlearn}~\cite{bnlearn}, we are bound to generate the corresponding data same as previous work~\citep{ke2020dependency, brouillard2020differentiable, lippe2021efficient} in the literature.

-\paragraph{Limited data} We observed that in scenarios where each client has a limited local dataset, the DAG discovered by \ours{} is still better than individual estimates of clients but is not as promising as a centralized approach.
-Shortage in data samples could appear devastating when crossing a certain threshold.
-The threshold varies across different LCDMs and underlying data generation processes; therefore, future work could propose a generic method to yield this threshold.
+\textbf{Client data limitation.} We observed that if clients have a limited local dataset lower than a certain threshold, the resulting DAG becomes highly inaccurate.
+Though this phenomenon is intuitive, the threshold depends on the choice of LCDM and the underlying data generation processes.
+Future work could propose a generic method to yield this threshold.

-\paragraph{Computational complexity} Although running clients' LCDM in parallel potentially reduces the overall computational time compared to a centralized approach, it can pose a higher computational load depending on the nature of the learning method.
+\textbf{Computational complexity.} Although running clients' LCDM in parallel potentially reduces the overall computational time compared to a centralized approach, it can pose a higher computational load depending on the nature of the learning method.
 For instance, if the computational cost of the LCDM is linear regarding data and the overheads are negligible, then the computational load remains the same as a centralized approach.
 On the other hand, having a large overhead aside from dataset size leads to higher computational load compared to centralized approaches.

-\paragraph{Acyclicity} One must ensure that the adjacency matrix obtained after several rounds of aggregation is still a DAG.
+\textbf{Acyclicity.} One must ensure that the adjacency matrix obtained after several rounds of aggregation is still a DAG.
 Pruning the adjacency matrix corresponding to the final estimation is one option.
 Yet, future work could integrate extra constraints in the aggregation process to ensure acyclicity.